cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Info : Listening on port 6666 for tcl connections
 Info : Listening on port 4444 for telnet connections
 ```
-(The number of wrote bytes could be different in each board)
+(The number of writen bytes could be different in each board)

 Now open a serial session for connecting to the board.
-Once the prompt pops-up, do not type for some seconds and you will see that in a point, if you type something, it will not appear at the command line.
+Once the prompt pops-up, do not type for some seconds and you will see that, in a point, if you type something, it will not appear at the command line.
 After some seconds, the command line will again work properly.

-# How to execute micro-XRCE-DDS
+## How to execute Micro XRCE-DDS

-In this example, we can try micro-XRCE-DDS running in NuttX.
-This example runs the Shape Demo.
+In this example, we will execute Micro XRCE-DDS client in NuttX.
+This example runs a shape demo.
 For this demo we need two boards (It doesn't matter if it's the Olimex Board or the STM32L1), one will be the publisher which will send a topic with a shape, the color of the shape and the coordinate of the shape.
 The other board will subscribe to the topic.
-At this moment it's only possible to work throught serial, but it could be possible to use with UDP and TCP.
+At this moment it's only possible to work through serial, but it could be possible to use with UDP and TCP in a future.

 ### Olimex STM32-E407